Nuances de matériaux de tôle - Comparaison de l'acier, Aluminium, et alliages

 In this complete comparison, you will learn:

-• The main differences between major steel types: carbone, inoxydable, et enduit.
+• The main differences between major steel types: carbone, inoxydable, and coated.

 • The most common aluminum alloy grades and what they’re used for.